zoe-kch/CogWorks-Vision-Module-Capstone/README.md

 pip install mygrad mynn noggin facenet-pytorch cog-datasets
 ```

 Next, install the [Camera](https://github.com/CogWorksBWSI/Camera/tree/master) and [facenet_models](https://github.com/CogWorksBWSI/facenet_models?tab=readme-ov-file) packages by following the instructions on the respective GitHubs.
-Note to make sure your Camera settings is properly configured and initialized prior to running main.py.
+Note to make sure your Camera settings are properly configured and initialized prior to running main.py.

 Navigate back to your original parent folder and clone this repository.
 ```bash